Combining DDD, CQRS, and Clean Architecture in Go

 The code is now straightforward.
 I can imagine that I could sit with any non-technical person and go through this code to explain how it works.

 What about tests?
-It may be a bit controversial, but IMO tests are redundant there.
+It may be a bit controversial, but in my opinion tests are redundant here.
 Test code would replicate the implementation of the function.
-Any change in the calculation algorithm will require copying the logic to the tests.
-I would not write a test there, but if you will sleep better at night – why not!
+Any change in the calculation algorithm would require copying the logic to the tests.
+I wouldn’t write a test here, but if you’ll sleep better at night – why not!

 Moving CancelTraining to command